hakjuoh/Score-test-cases/docs/TestSuite10/TestCase10_24.md

 Pre-condition: N/A

 ### Test Assertion:

+#### Test Assertion #1
-1. The developer user can restore a deleted BCCP whose BDT is still alive.
+The developer user can restore a deleted BCCP whose BDT is still alive.

+#### Test Assertion #2
-2. The developer user can restore a deleted BCCP whose BDT is deleted.
+The developer user can restore a deleted BCCP whose BDT is deleted.
 The UI display a flag in the BCCP detail page that its BDT is in deleted state.

 ### Test Step Pre-condition: